ligadata-mkhalawi/Kamanja/trunk/docs/source/install-plan/upgrade.rst

 Run the :ref:`clusterinstallerdriver-command-ref` command with the **-upgrade** flag.
-See the reference page for the specific syntax.
+See the reference page for the complete syntax.

 **ClusterInstallerDriver.sh** uses the information in the configuration files you edited